nwajiakuchika/Customer-Shopping-Analysis/README.md

 A machine learning model was develop to predict purchase amount.However,the model achieved a low prediction score,suggesting that customer spending may be influence by factors not included in dataset.
 **Project Objectives**

--Analyze customer demographics and spending behavior -Identify popular product categories and item
+- Analyze customer demographics and spending behavior
+- Identify popular product categories and item